 If you want to purchase a daily ticket (1, 3, or 5 days of usage), then you will pay 40 RSD (approx. 0,3 euro) for the card, and additional 250 RSD for 1 day (entireday except 12am to 4am), 750 RSD for 3 days (entire day except 12am to 4am), or 1000 RSD for 5 days (entire day except 12am to 4am).
 You need to read it on a device each time you enter the vehicle.

 Public transportation in Belgrade is in the process of modernization, so you will see all kinds of different "specimens" on the streets, from aged ones still in use to newly acquired modern vehicles.
+Now, due to the reconstruction of main city streets and squares, many lines are changed so you may find difficult to move around using this kind of transportation.
+If you're going a little bit further away, you can always grab a taxi.

 As you can see on the photo, the war between worlds, the old one and the new one, rages in Belgrade on every corner, on every street, and that's what this city is all about - a constant spiritual battle in the sense of true cosmopolitism.